QIWI-API/payments-docs/_merchant-form_en.html.md

 To maintain backward compatibility, using 3-D Secure 1.0 or 3-D Secure 2.0 does not affect your integration with the API.

 The customer's information is passed to the card payment system.
 The issuer bank either grants permission to charge funds without authentication (frictionless flow) or decides whether to authenticate with a single-time password (challenge flow).
-After the authorization is passed, the customer is redirected to `TermUrl` URL with the encrypted result of the authentication in the `PaRes` parameter.
+After the authentication is passed, the customer is redirected to `TermUrl` URL with the encrypted result of the authentication in the `PaRes` parameter.

-To complete the authentication of the customer, pass on the API request [Completing authentication](#payment_complete):
+To complete the authentication of the customer, pass on the API request [Completing customer authentication](#payment_complete):

 * unique RSP ID;
 * payment number (`paymentId` option) from the response to the payment request;